Data Use Agreements

 Q: How long does DUA review take?

-A: Timelines vary depending on completeness of the GU-Pass record submission, complexity of DUA terms, and required internal stakeholder reviews that may be needed (University Information Services, Office of General Counsel, IRB, Office of Technology Commercialization, Office of Research Oversight)
+A: Timelines vary depending on completeness of the GU-PASS record submission, complexity of DUA terms, and required internal stakeholder reviews that may be needed (University Information Services, Office of General Counsel, IRB, Office of Technology Commercialization, Office of Research Oversight)

 Q: Can I sign a DUA myself?